 NOTE: Inter-PLMN handover to a CSG cell in a PLMN which is not an equivalent PLMN for the UE is not supported.

 If the source eNodeB and target eNodeB support RACS as defined in clause 5.11.3a, the Source to Target transparent container shall contain the UE's UE Radio Capability ID instead of UE radio capabilities.
+In case of inter-PLMN handover, when the source and target eNodeB support RACS as defined in 5.11.3a and the source eNodeB determines based on local configuration that the target PLMN does not support the UE Radio Capability ID assigned by the source PLMN, then the source eNodeB includes the UE radio access capabilities in the Source to Target transparent container instead of UE Radio Capability ID.
 If the target eNodeB does not have mapping between the specific UE Radio Capability ID and the UE radio capabilities, it shall use the procedure described in TS 36.413 [36] to retrieve the mapping from the Core Network.